emgiles/Divergence/README.md

 # Divergence
-R scripts for plotting divergence metrics across sliding windows
+R (and a few awk) scripts for plotting divergence metrics across sliding windows

-Input is the .csv output from [genomics_general/popgenWindows.py](https://github.com/simonhmartin/genomics_general)
+Inputs are the .csv and .tsv outputs from [genomics_general/](https://github.com/simonhmartin/genomics_general)

 Place polynomial_function.R in working directory.